 Your liver is a bit of a cleanser for the body.
 It cleans the blood of all the toxins that we absorb and keeps the internal systems functioning properly.

-Modern food, environmental pollutants, and our increasing dependence on toxic household and personal care products have made our livers work overtime and struggle to keep up.
-For this reason, it is important to know how to cleanse the liver thoroughly, effectively and naturally.
+Modern diets, environmental pollutants, and our increasing reliance on toxic household and personal care products have caused our livers to work a lot of overtime and struggle to keep pace.
+For this reason, it is important to know how to cleanse the liver in a thorough, effective and natural way.

-The thousands of enzyme systems that are responsible for virtually all of the body's activities are built in the liver; the proper functioning of the eyes, heart, brain, joints and kidneys depends on the good activity of the liver.
-If the liver stops building even one of the thousands of enzyme systems that the body needs, there is a deficiency in the overall function of the body and greater metabolic stress on the individual.
+The thousands of enzyme systems that are responsible for virtually all activities in the body are built in the liver; proper functioning of the eyes, heart, brain, joints and kidneys depends on healthy liver activity.
+If the liver stops building even one of the thousands of enzyme systems the body needs, there is an impairment of the body's overall function and greater metabolic stress on the individual.

-You can try a quality liver detox supplement, or you can use some items found at your local health food store, grocery store, or even some that are already in your kitchen.
+You can try a quality liver detox supplement, or you can use certain items found at your local health food store, your grocery store, or even some that are already in your kitchen.

 Here's how to cleanse your liver with 5 common foods

-- Lemon and hot water - hot water and lemon is a great way to detoxify your liver every morning.
-It is not lemonade, so there is no need to add sugar or anything else.
-Just pure water and a good dose of fresh lemon juice.
+- Lemon and hot water - hot water and lemon is a great way to detox your liver every morning.
+It's not lemonade, so there's no need to add sugar or anything.
+Just plain water and a good dose of fresh lemon juice.

-- Ail - Add a little garlic to your kitchen or mince a clove in your next salad.
-Garlic contains sulfur compounds that can help activate enzymes in the liver.
+- Ail - Add a little garlic to your cooking or slice a clove in your next salad.
+Garlic contains sulfur compounds which can help activate enzymes in the liver.
 It contains allicin and selenium, both of which are effective in protecting the liver.

 - Coriander - This versatile herb can be added to just about any dish, including salads or smoothies.
 This herb can help remove heavy metals from the body.

-- Turmeric - another powerful spice with a long list of benefits, turmeric not only protects the liver from damage, but also promotes the regeneration of liver cells.
-In addition, it increases the production of bile and helps eliminate toxins.
+- Turmeric - Another powerful spice with a long list of benefits, turmeric not only protects the liver from damage, but also promotes regeneration of liver cells.
+In addition, it increases the production of bile and helps flush out toxins.

 Cleaning your liver is essential, so don't hesitate to incorporate these cleaning solutions today.

 The link between good health and good nutrition is well established.
-Interest in nutrition and its impact on sports performance is now a science in itself.
+Interest in nutrition and its impact on athletic performance is now a science in itself.

-A healthy lifestyle is a way of life that decreases the risk of being seriously ill.
-Not all illnesses are inevitable, but coronary heart disease and lung cancer in particular can be prevented.
+Living a healthy lifestyle is one way of life that lowers the risk of becoming seriously ill.
+Not all illnesses are inevitable, but coronary heart disease, and lung cancer in particular, can be prevented.

 Health is not only to avoid illness but also to preserve physical, mental and social well-being.
-Whether you are a competitive athlete, a weekend sportsman or a daily amateur sportsman, the basis for improving performance is a balanced diet.
+Whether you are a competitive athlete, a weekend sportsman or an everyday amateur athlete, the basis for improving performance is a balanced diet.